Purposive approach: United States

 American jurists Henry M. Hart, Jr. and Albert Sacks are considered early proponents of American purposivism.
 Their work helped to promote purposivism as a credible method of interpretation.
 Purposivism in the United States is considered a strain of originalism, alongside textualism and intentionalism.
 While the interpretation debate's current focus is between textualism and intentionalism, purposivism is gaining favor.
 Purposivism in the United States is used to interpret a statute with broadly worded text and a seemingly clear purpose.
 When employing purposivism, the court is concerned with understanding the law's purpose or "spirit".
 Once the purpose is identified, the text is then read accordingly.
 To determine and interpret the purpose of a statute, courts may consult extraneous aids.

 The following extraneous aids have been ranked from least authoritative to most authoritative: subsequent history, nonlegislator proponents of drafters, rejected proposals, colloquy on floor & hearing, sponsor statements, and committee reports.
 Each of these extraneous aids is given a weight corresponding to its position in the hierarchy.

 The academic literature indicates several variations of purposivism.
-For example, Abbe Gluck said, “There are different stripes of purposivists...”
-Jennifer M. Bandy stated, “Thus, Justice Breyer's strain of purposivism focuses on understanding the law in relation to both the people who passed it and the people who must live with it."
-Degrees of purposivism are sometimes referred to as ‘strong’ or ‘weak’.
+For example, Abbe Gluck said, "There are different stripes of purposivists...”
+Jennifer M. Bandy stated, "Thus, Justice Breyer's strain of purposivism focuses on understanding the law in relation to both the people who passed it and the people who must live with it."
+Degrees of purposivism are sometimes referred to as 'strong' or 'weak'.

-As the Court's leading purposivist Justice Stephen Breyer considers determining and interpreting the purpose of a statute paramount.
+Justice Stephen Breyer considered determining and interpreting the purpose of a statute paramount.
 An apt example of Breyer's approach might be his dissent in Medellín v.
 Texas (2008), where he faulted the court's construction of a treaty because "it looks for the wrong thing (explicit textual expression about self-execution) using the wrong standard (clarity) in the wrong place (the treaty language)"; in response, the Court "confess[ed] that we do think it rather important to look to the treaty language to see what it has to say about the issue.
 That is after all what the Senate looks to in deciding whether to approve the treaty".

 As opposed to Justice Breyer's strong form of purposivism, "weak purposivists" might consult the statute's purpose only as a device for interpreting vague provisions of its text and in no circumstances override the text.